SwiftyTesseract/libtesseract/README.md

 ![screenshot of xcode linking libc++ and libz](link_libraries.png)

 See SwiftyTesseract's [Additonal Configuration](https://github.com/SwiftyTesseract/SwiftyTesseract#additional-configuration) notes on considerations for including language training data files.

+## Build dependencies
+If you want to build libtesseract from source, you need `automake` and `pkg-config` installed on your machine.
+These can be installed via homebrew:

+`brew install automake pkg-config`

 ## Attributions
 libtesseract disributes the following dependencies in binary form: